-Norfolk Premises Liability Lawyer (Injuries at Businesses)
+Norfolk, VA Premises Liability Lawyer (Injuries at Businesses)

 Many people in Norfolk are familiar with the idea that if they get hurt while out shopping, the owner of the store where the accident occurred may be liable for injuries they suffered.
 This type of situation is covered under premises liability law, but premises liability law can also make property owners liable for harms suffered in other types of situations as well.
 Common businesses where injuries occur because of another’s negligence include hotels, motels, restaurants, grocery store, department stores, and amusement parks.